 Ain't working out that way.
 The short-term pain of tariffs is plain for all to see.
 The long-term gain?
 Not so much.

 It’s GM’s.
 After American taxpayers fronted billions of their dollars a decade ago to keep The General afloat, it shouldn’t be at all surprising that critics are howling about GM’s responsibility to its people, its communities and the country.
-And as this restructuring unspools next year, and the fates of those four plants are decided in talks with the United Auto Workers, the howling will continue.
+And as this restructuring unspools next year … and the fates of those four plants is decided in talks with the United Auto Workers … the howling will continue.

 That test is coming, but it hasn’t yet been passed.